smarthomeNG/plugins/webservices/README.md

 ### items.conf (deprecated) / items.yaml

-Currently access to all items is provided via the REST api, no setting has to be made in items.conf (deprecated) / items.yaml
+Currently access to all items is provided via the REST api in case the plugin is set via mode attribute to "all".
+In case that is not wanted, the attribute "webservices_set" can be used to group selected items to be accessible.

+There are two item-attributes in items.yaml/items.conf that are specific to the webservices plugin.
+These parameters beginn with **`webservices_`**.

+#### webservices_set

+**`webservices_set`** contains a string description of the item set, the item shall be added to.
+A set can be requested as whole by the webservice api.
+An item can be added to several sets via a yaml list of set identifiers.

+#### webservices_data
+**`webservices_data`** is used, to limit the returned values for an item.
+If the attribute value "val" is set, only the path name and the item value is returned.
+Otherwise, also all meta information is returned..

 ## Usage